Staff Recognition Awards

 Employee engagement and morale in the NHS, according to numerous reports, has hit rock bottom, with two thirds of nurses wanting to leave*.
 North Middlesex University Hospital, recognising the importance of employee engagement to morale and consequently retention, recruitment and patient care, invested in a vigorous research-led initiative to make improvements and identify and communicate a set of consistent and achievable values and behaviours. (* source: Daily Mirror)

-In August 2013 a research programme was undertaken amongst staff, patients and carers to understand how both groups perceived the way the hospital and its staff worked and to measure any perception gaps.
+A research programme was undertaken amongst staff, patients and carers to understand how both groups perceived the way the hospital and its staff worked and to measure any perception gaps.
 The results enabled a creditable framework of values and behaviours to be produced, crucially chosen by the staff themselves and therefore maximising the likelihood of successful implementation and subsequent improvements to morale and patient care.

 WDAD devised a distinctive creative campaign (which avoided the usual clichéd ‘NHS’ images). to communicate the new values and behaviours and to help employees understand and embrace them.
 The agency managed the campaign’s roll-out, initially culminating in the Trust’s first Employee Recognition Awards.